LearnWeb3DAO/Defi-Exchange/README.md

     }
   };

-  /*
+  /**
-    _getAmountOfTokensReceivedFromSwap:  Returns the number of Eth/Crypto Dev tokens that can be recieved when the user swaps `_swapAmountWEI` amount of Eth/Crypto Dev tokens.
+   * _getAmountOfTokensReceivedFromSwap:  Returns the number of Eth/Crypto Dev tokens that can be received
+   * when the user swaps `_swapAmountWEI` amount of Eth/Crypto Dev tokens.
    */
   const _getAmountOfTokensReceivedFromSwap = async (_swapAmount) => {
     try {
       // Convert the amount entered by the user to a BigNumber using the `parseEther` library from `ethers.js`